-HDFS is built to support application with large data sets, including individual files.
+HDFS is built to support the application with large data sets, including individual files.

 It uses Master/Slave architecture